Morita Rigidity for Kleene Algebras: Kleene Algebras and Kleene Modules

+the endomorphisms of $M$, and note that this has the structure of a $(K, K)$-bimodule.
+In the special case of $K^n$ viewed as a $(\op{K}, \op{K})$-bimodule with pointwise scalar multiplication, $\op{\End(M)}$ is the $(K, K)$-bimodule of \emph{$n \times n$ matrices} over $K$.
+The reason for taking the opposite is that the left and right actions of $K$ on $M$ are reversed in the definition of $\Hom(M, M) = \End(K)$.

+Also, as in the classical theory of modules over rings, the \emph{dual} $M^\circ$ of a Kleene $(K, K)$-bimodule $M$ is the Kleene $(K,K)$-bimodule $\Hom(M, {_K}K_K)$.
+Since the concepts of homomorphism module, endomorphism module, and the dual of a module will be used below, we recapitulate the definitions here. \begin{dfn} Let $K$, $S$ be Kleene algebras and $M$, $N$ Klene $(K, S)$-bimodules.
+The \emph{homomorphsim module} is the set of homomorphisms from $M$ to $N$, endowed with the operations defined at the beginning of this example.
+If $K = S$, the \emph{endomorphism module} of $M$ is $\End(M) = \Hom(M, M)$, and the \emph{dual} of $M$ is $M^\circ = \Hom(M, {_K}K_K)$. \end{dfn}

-Fix sets $P$ of action atoms and $T$ of test atoms, respectively.
-Let $K$ be the free Kleene algebra generated by $P$, and $B$ the free Boolean algebra generated by $T$.
-The Lindenbaum-Tarski algebra $A$ of propositional dynamic logic with action atoms $P$ and test atoms $T$ can be viewed as a $(B, B)$-bimodule via the subalgebra bimodule structure, but also has the structure of a left $K$-module via the action $pa = [\langle p \rangle \phi]$ where $p \in K$, $a \in A$, $a = [\phi]$, and brackets denote the equivalence class of a formula in the Lindenbaum-Tarski algebra.
+\textbf{Propositional Dynamic Logic.} Fix sets $P$ of action atoms and $T$ of test atoms, respectively.\footnote{For details concerning propositional dynamic logic see for instance~\cite{kozen-parikh-pdl}.} Let $K$ be the free Kleene algebra generated by $P$, and $B$ the free Boolean algebra generated by $T$.
+The Lindenbaum--Tarski algebra $A$ of propositional dynamic logic with action atoms $P$ and test atoms $T$ can be viewed as a $(B, B)$-bimodule via the subalgebra bimodule structure, but also has the structure of a left $K$-module via the action $pa = [\langle p \rangle \phi]$ where $p \in K$, $a \in A$, $a = [\phi]$, and brackets denote the equivalence class of a formula in the Lindenbaum--Tarski algebra.
 This follows immediately from the axioms for propositional dynamic logic.